austoonz/Convert/docs/functions/ConvertFrom-StringToCompressedByteArray.md

 # ConvertFrom-StringToCompressedByteArray

 ## SYNOPSIS
-Converts a string to a byte array object.
+Converts a string to a compressed byte array object.

 ## SYNTAX